 Park Vision and Design

-Based on the outcomes of Phase 1 of the community engagement process, a vision for the character of each park was developed.
-The vision for this new park is a green, sustainable, eventful, and social place.
+Based on the outcomes of this phase, the vision for this new park is a green, sustainable, eventful, and social place.

 Preferred features: